Supermarket farm animal welfare policies

 The survey involves retailers completing a detailed questionnaire about their farm animal welfare policies and practices and their use of key welfare indicators.

-The survey is split into six separate sections: overall approach to farm animal welfare; laying hens; broiler chickens; dairy cows and calves; sows and meat pigs; and (new for 2019) farmed fish.
+The survey is split into six separate sections: overall approach to farm animal welfare; laying hens; broiler chickens; dairy cows and calves; sows and meat pigs; and farmed fish.

-The results of the questionnaire are used to produce a bespoke, comprehensive gap analysis report, scoring and ranking supermarkets anonymously against their peers.
+The results of the questionnaire are used to produce a comprehensive gap analysis report, scoring and ranking supermarkets anonymously against their peers and includes general recommendations.

 The names of the retailers taking part in the survey are not disclosed publicly, nor privately to the other participating retailers.